 Many people position their side mirrors so they can see the back end of their vehicle.
 This actually creates blind spots and could prevent you from seeing someone in the next lane.
 It’s best to position your side mirrors further out so they are just picking up the edge of what you can see in your rear-view mirror.
 A good way to do this is to lean your head back against the headrest and adjust the mirrors so they are just beyond where you can see the back of your car.
 Now when you sit normally, you’ll be able to see more of the road beside and behind your vehicle.
 This might take a little getting used to, but you will likely find that you prefer the extra visibility to seeing your car’s rear.

 Hopefully you won’t end up on the side of the road.
 But if you do, flares can keep other drivers from running into you – especially in low-visibility situations.
 They can also call attention to the fact that you need some help.
 An emergency strobe (or beacon) is another great tool.
 It runs on batteries and flashes brightly to get the attention of emergency vehicles or other drivers when you need assistance.

 It’s so basic that it’s probably the easiest to overlook.
 Remember to check your headlights, brake lights, and hazards to make sure they’re all in good, working condition.
+While you’re at it, make sure they are CLEAN – give ’em a quick wipe down.
+If they are cracked, foggy, or discolored the lenses may need to be replaced.
 Give other drivers all the help they need to see you to avoid accidents.